 2013-14: Biega skated for Carolina AHL affiliate Charlotte in his first pro season.
 He scored 3 goals with 15 assists and was minus-6 with 22 penalty minutes in 65 regular season games.
 The Checkers missed the playoffs; finishing fourth in the West Division.

-Biega, one of three brothers to play college hockey at Harvard — a fourth brother, Michael, is now a freshman at Merrimack — is a two-way defenseman who plays with an edge.
+Biega, one of three brothers to play college hockey at Harvard — a fourth brother, Michael, is now at Merrimack — is a two-way defenseman who plays with an edge.
 He is slightly under the size of an average NHL defender but he has good foot speed and acceleration.
 Biega is very effective using his his edges and transitions well on his skates.
 He has tremendous poise with the puck and makes simple, smart outlet passes with excellent vision.